keyaanminhas/OrreryWebApp/README.md

 3. **Adjust Time Scale**: Use the slider to speed up or slow down the planetary movements.
 4. **View Planet Details**: Click on a planet to display its information in the popup.

+## Conclusion

+This solar system orrery provides an interactive and educational experience to explore planetary movements and characteristics.
+By leveraging real physics and visual elements, it aims to enhance understanding of our celestial neighbors.
+Enjoy your journey through space!